MIC-DKFZ/nnUNet/nnunetv2/tests/integration_tests/readme.md

 1) check that none of your runs crashed (duh)
 2) for each run, navigate to the output folder in nnUNet_preprocessed and take a look at the `inference_information.json` file.
 Does it make sense?
 If so: NICE!

-Once the integration test is completed you can delete all the temporary files assocaited with it by running:
+Once the integration test is completed you can delete all the temporary files associated with it by running:

 ```commandline
 python nnunetv2/tests/integration_tests/cleanup_integration_test.py